-12.Add coolant to the reserve tank between the "FULL" and "LOW" mark if necessary.
+13.Add coolant to the reserve tank between the "FULL" and "LOW" mark if necessary.

-15. DISC BRAKE PADS (INSPECT FOR WEAR) M1001003200097
+15. DISC BRAKE PADS (INSPECT FOR WEAR)

 Check for fluid contamination and wear.
-Replace the complete set of pads if defective.
+Replace the complete set of pads if any one pad is defective.